Arranged, described, and ready for you!January 10th, 2018

 Each collection is described and made discoverable on the National Library’s main search box and in Tiaki, the Turnbull Library’s catalogue for unpublished materials.
 The A&D team also houses the collection items in appropriate archival enclosures.
 For digital content, the files are loaded to the National Digital Heritage Archive (NDHA), and made accessible via a link from the descriptive record in the catalouge.

-Collections that the A&D team worked on in 2017 include the company records of the iconic Kirkcaldie and Stains department store in Wellington, which traded from 1870 to 2015; a World War One nurse’s emergency passport issued 11 August 1914; illustrated graphic scores by noted composer Cilla McQueen; photograph albums documenting New Zealand road trips in the 1940s and 50s; digital cartoons offering commentary on the 2017 general election; sound recordings from Te Upoko o Te Ika Māori Language radio station; and much, much more.
+Collections that the A&D team worked on in 2017 include the company records of the iconic Kirkcaldie and Stains department store in Wellington, which traded from 1870 to 2015; a World War One nurse’s emergency passport issued 11 August 1914; illustrated graphic scores by noted composer Jack Body and poet Cilla McQueen; photograph albums documenting New Zealand road trips in the 1940s and 50s; digital cartoons offering commentary on the 2017 general election; sound recordings from Te Upoko o Te Ika Māori Language radio station; and much, much more.

 While every collection has a story to tell, here’s a glimpse into just a few of our favourites from the last year.